TimKayser/CodeM/README.md

 FOR MEMBERSHIP
 ----------------
-For membership a test is required. contact me and write on my computer to a file named members.cpp in Codem directory. not here on Github or online.
+For membership a test is required. contact me in your own way and write on my computer to a file named members.cpp in Codem directory. not here on Github but here->.
+Spirits are allowed.